The benefits of outdoor winter swimming for Masters swimmersMarch 6, 2015

-Cold swimming convert Suzy Hegg reports on the benefits of her first bone-chilling winter swimming season and how it can help Masters swimmers prepare for the indoor meet calendar…
+Cold swimming convert and Masters swimmer Suzy Hegg reports on the benefits of her first bone-chilling winter swimming season and how it can help Masters swimmers prepare for the indoor meet calendar.

 What an amazing feeling!
 Every week, the lake was colder but my feet never felt as painful again – I was starting to acclimatise.

 With temperatures likely to plunge to below 5°C, it was therefore imperative I acclimatised myself to the cold water – a process which takes at least eight weeks.

 The first time I put my feet in the 10°C degree lake, I felt intense pain immediately in my feet which didn’t disappear for at least five minutes.
 Full body immersion followed, but only after I had exhaled and controlled my breathing.